Updated May 8, 2024

 Regarding the rate of return, does Seeking Alpha or Motley Fool perform better?

-• Motley Fool Stock Advisor's recommended stocks have an average cumulative return of 402%.
-In comparison, the S&P 500's average return is only 117%.
+• Motley Fool Stock Advisor's recommended stocks have an average annualized return of 727% since its inception in 2002.
+In comparison, the S&P 500's average return is only 161% as of July 22, 2024.

 • Seeking Alpha's Quant Rating "Strong Buy" ranked stocks have a total cumulative return of 1,734% compared to the S&P 500's 369% over a 12-year period.